jakeyizle/mcl-ts/README.md

 The idea behind this project is to be able to search your combos and make/record several combos back-to-back (a playlist).
-Currently this supports native Dolphin recording, and using OBS.
+Currently this supports only native Dolphin recording

 PLATFORMS: